Vietnam and Cambodia

 Fly to Phnom Penh

-Spend the final morning in Vietnam with a walk around Saigon centre, before flying out to Phnom Penh.
+Spend the final morning in Vietnam with a walk around Saigon centre, before flying out to Phnom Penh, capital of Cambodia.

 Stay at Palace Gate Hotel

-On our final morning in Vietnam, we have little time to soak in the energy of Saigon with a leisurely stroll through the city centre.
-We stop for a fragrant coffee and a delicious pastry at one of the many charming cafés that line the streets, allowing ourselves a final taste of the city before we board our short flight to Phnom Penh.
+On our final morning in Vietnam, we have little free time to soak in the energy of Saigon with a leisurely stroll through the city centre.
+You could stop for a fragrant coffee and a delicious pastry at one of the many charming cafés that line the streets for a final taste of the city before we board our short flight to Phnom Penh.

 Upon arrival, we check into the centrally located, four-star Palace Gate Hotel, where we’ll spend the next two nights, enjoying the comfort of our accommodation on a bed and breakfast basis, and preparing to explore the vibrant capital of Cambodia.